bschousek/ExData_Plotting1/codebook.md

-## Copied from the assignment description
+## Baseline from the assignment description
 ## Introduction

 This assignment uses data from